Don’t send ticket option

 Behavior & logic

-2. If you check the box and then Save, the system suppresses the automatic Booking updated / Update booking email for that save.
+1. If you check the “Don’t send ticket” box and then Save, the system does not send an automatic email.

 • You must check it again for any later changes where you also want to suppress the update email.